Welcome, Guest. Please Login

 Setting the hook:

-Some aren't sure how hard to set their hook when the feel a bite.
+Some aren't sure how hard to set their hook when they feel a bite.
 My preference is to set the hook as hard as humanly possible.
 I sometimes get laughed at for my cave man sets but I'll never lose a fish due to a weak one.

 Of course your hooks should always be razor sharp.